Franco-Italian Armistice: French request

 On 17 June, the day after he transmitted a formal request for an armistice to the German government, French Foreign Minister Paul Baudoin handed to the Papal nuncio Valerio Valeri a note that said: "The French government, headed by Marshal Pétain, requests that the Holy See transmit to the Italian government as quickly as possible the note it has also transmitted through the Spanish ambassador to the German government.
 It also requests that he convey to the Italian government its desire to find together the basis of a lasting peace between the two countries."
 That same morning, Mussolini received word from Hitler that France had asked Germany for an armistice, and he went to meet Hitler at Munich, charging General Roatta, Admiral Raffaele de Courten and Air Brigadier Egisto Perino with drafting Italy's demands.
-Ciano wrote in his diary about the ridiculous demand some of his staff suggested: the entire French fleet, all its colonies, all its locomotives, the Mona Lisa.
+Minister of Foreign Affairs Galeazzo Ciano wrote in his diary about the ridiculous demand some of his staff suggested: the entire French fleet, all its colonies, all its locomotives, the Mona Lisa.
 The final list of demands actually presented to the French were mild.
 Italy dropped its claims to the Rhône Valley, Corsica, Tunisia, and French Somaliland.
 According to Romain Rainero, Mussolini still clung to the goals laid out in his meeting with Hitler on 18 June as late as 21 June, when the "Protocols of the Armistice Conditions between France and Italy" were officially published in Rome.
 It was his view that it was not German pressure that led him to back down.
 Indeed, Hitler had wanted the Italians to claim even more territory from the defeated French.
 Pietro Badoglio, however, had warned Mussolini that a larger occupation of southern France would require fifteen divisions.